ShujiaHuang/qmplot/README.rst

-**qmplot** is a handy, user-friendly tool and Python package that allows for quick and flexible of publication-ready manhattan and Q-Q plots directly from PLINK association results files or any data frame with columns containing chromosome id, chromosomal position, P-value and optionally the SNP name(e.g. rsID in dbSNP).
+**qmplot** is a handy, user-friendly tool and Python package that allows for quick and flexible of publication-ready manhattan and Q-Q plots directly from PLINK association results files or any data frame with columns containing chromosomal name, chromosomal position, P-value and optionally the SNP name(e.g. rsID in dbSNP).

 This library is inspired by